NASA Tests Load Limits for Ares I Rocket Main Parachute

 When video from the test becomes available, it will air on NASA Television's Video File.
 For NASA TV downlink, schedule and streaming video information, visit:

-NASA Marshall Space Flight Center, Ala.
+Jennifer Morcone, Marshall Space Flight Center, Huntsville, Ala.